Crossbill-Highlights/Crossbill-Web/clients/koreader-plugin/crossbill.koplugin/README.md

 ## Requirements

 - KOReader version 2021.04 or later
-- Network connection to your Inkwell server
+- Network connection to your crossbill server

 ## Server Configuration

 The default server URL is `http://localhost:8000/api/v1/highlights/upload`.
-You'll need to change this to your actual Inkwell server address.
+You'll need to change this to your actual crossbill server address.

 For testing on the same device where KOReader is running:
 - Use `http://localhost:8000/api/v1/highlights/upload`